david-kariuki/linux-desktop-environment-tool-cli/README.md

 # linux-desktop-environment-toolkit-cli.sh
-**Current version: `Version 3.5`**
+**Current version: `Version 3.5`**\
+**Best works with Debian and Ubuntu**

-This script helps Debian users install the below desktop environments from a list of options on a terminal menu.
+This script helps Debian and Ubuntu users install the below desktop environments from a list of options on a terminal menu.
 It also has an uninstall option for the installed desktop environments.
 The script will *`update`* system packages and *`upgrade`* software packages before installing or uninstalling any desktop environment.

 The list of desktop environments listed are:
   1.  `GNOME` Desktop,